Dogbreeds911.com - Best dog food for picky eaters

 Adding water to dry kibble can make it easier for small puppies to chew and digest.
 Warm water can make dry kibble more palatable for some dogs.
 Senior dogs with dental issues may have trouble chewing the hard dry dog food.
 To make dry dog food easier to chew, add some very warm water to the dry dog food, leave the dry kibble in the water for a couple of minutes (keeping the dry dog food in the water longer may result in dog food absorbing too much water and the consistency will not be ideal) and then remove the water and serve to the dog immediately, while the food is still warm.
 Your senior dog will appreciate the softer kibble that is easy on the dog's teeth and as the food got warmed up in the water, it smells and tastes better to your dog.
 Dogs that start losing interest in dry dog food may develop a better appetite once you try serving the dry dog food after warming it up in warm water.

-Dry kibble comes in bags and stays fresh for about a month.
+Dry kibble comes in bags.
 Keep dry kibble in plastic container with a tight-fitted lid to avoid mold any stray critters in the dog food.
 Pros and cons of dry dog food.

 Advantages of dry dog food (Kibble)